John Bland (judge)

 John Bland (? - c.
 1825) was probably born in Devon, England and became notable in Canadian history for his time spent in Newfoundland.

 Bland was probably active in Newfoundland as early as 1780 in a mercantile capacity.
 He became a magistrate at Bonavista, Newfoundland in 1790 and was active in commerce at that time.
 In 1801 he became a surrogate court judge which paid a regular salary.
 By that time he was well established in the community.

-Bland is noteworthy for his advocacy on behalf of the Beothuk people during a documented period from 1797 to 1807 where his letters to various governors at St. Johns identify a number of issues and proposed solutions.
+Bland is noteworthy for his advocacy on behalf of the Beothuk people during a documented period from 1797 to 1807 where his letters to various governors at St. Johns, including Mark Milbanke, identified a number of issues and proposed solutions.